-Chapters report research conducted in eight different countries to highlight approaches that acknowledge and respect children’s input, and use this as a basis for critical reflection on practice, with a view to improving the children’s transition experiences.
+Chapters report research conducted in seven different countries to highlight approaches that acknowledge and respect children’s input, and use this as a basis for critical reflection on practice, with a view to improving the children’s transition experiences.
 Using examples of practice and offering practical and theoretical insights, the book illustrates the multiplicity of children’s perspectives, and prompts educators to reflect on and critique practice.

-This book will be invaluable reading for researchers, students, educators and practitioners involved in young children’s transitions to school and school age care.
+This book will be invaluable reading for researchers, students, educators and practitioners involved in young children’s transitions to school and school-age care.

 Foreword: introduction to the EECERA Book Series by Chris Pascal and Tony Bertram

 About the Contributors and Editors

 Chapter 1 Children’s perspectives of transition to school: Exploring possibilities - Jóhanna Einarsdóttir, Sue Dockett, Bob Perry

 Chapter 2 Communities of children in the transition from kindergarten to school - Anja Hvidtfeldt Stanek